Omofomah-david-joseph/Printf/README.md

 C - printf

-Ptintf project by Omofomah david joseph and Emmanuel Oneyeozu
+Printf project by Omofomah david joseph and Emmanuel Oneyeozu

 ** Authorized functions and macros used:
 	write (man 2 write),